chetnashah/webconcepts/cssbasics.md

 ### Border-box

-In this model `border width` is considered part of the width.
+In this model `border width` is considered part of the element width.
 **The `width` and `height` properties include the `content`, `padding`, and `border`, but do not include the `margin`.**

+any padding or border specified on the element is laid out and drawn inside this specified width and height.
+The content width and height are calculated by subtracting the border and padding widths.

 ## Remove bullets from li items